4est-is-Forrest/square-iron/content/_index.md

   content: Graduating December 2019 from Northern Kentucky University with a Bachelor
     of Science in Computer Information Technology with a concentration in Cyber security.
     Possessing more than three years of professional experience in IT while interacting with a broad range of technologies.
-Additionally, more than two years of consistent and diverse utilization of the Python language.
+Additionally, more than three years of consistent and diverse utilization of the Python language in professional environment.
 Efficiency-driven, detail-oriented, and demonstrated tenacity in learning and solving difficult problems.
     Seeking interesting and challenging technical prospects where comprehensive IT knowledge compounded with coding abilities would be greatly beneficial to the team and organization.
   image: ''
   actions: []
 layout: home